arjun010/Voder/README.md

 Go to http://localhost:8000/ to run the system (preloaded with the cars dataset)

-## Generating data facts-related files for other csv datasets
+## Generating data fact-related files for other csv datasets

 1. Add your dataset in a csv format in the folders `dataGenerator/csvs` and `dataFiles/csvs` (already has sample datasets)